Do B12 Shots for Weight Loss Really Work?

 However, it’s important to point out that B12 shots for weight loss aren’t injections containing something your body doesn’t usually contain – vitamin B12 is a crucial part of a healthy life!
 At this point, you may be considering a B12 shot for weight loss, but you need answers to the questions above.
 Let’s break it down.

 How do vitamin B12 shots for weight loss work, and how often do I need them?
 Vitamin B12 shots for weight loss typically require a prescription from your doctor and can be self-administered or given by a health care professional.
 If you are B12 deficient, the injection works by improving your consumption and absorption of B12 over a treatment period.
 While some people only need B12 shots to initiate the process of increasing their vitamin B12 levels, others require a consistent and possibly life-long daily dose if they suffer from a condition that causes a constant deficiency.
 Depending on your diet, health, age, and other medical factors, the frequency can range from daily or weekly injections to monthly or bi-annual shots.
-The frequency of treatment is decided by your doctor to best serve your unique and specific health requirements.
+The frequency of treatment is decided by your doctor to serve your unique and specific health requirements best.

 - Dry mouth